zoeyliu18/zoeyliu18.github.io/_pages/publications.md

 <b>[Studying the impact of language model size for low-resource ASR](https://aclanthology.org/2023.computel-1.11/)</b><br>
 <b>Zoey Liu</b>, Justin Spence and Emily Prud'hommeaux <br>
-To appear in <i>Proceedings of the 6th Workshop on the Use of Computational Methods in the Study of Endangered Languages (ComputEL-6)</i>.
+In <i>Proceedings of the 6th Workshop on the Use of Computational Methods in the Study of Endangered Languages (ComputEL-6)</i>.

 <b>[The development of dependency length minimization in early child language: A case study of the dative alternation](https://aclanthology.org/2023.depling-1.1/)</b><br>
 <b>Zoey Liu</b> and Stefanie Wulff <br>